guirecordon/google-homepage/README.md

 One thing that I found to be extremely helpful was to give borders to all my divs, this way I can visualize the changes that I make.

 You'll see that the page looks almost identical to that of Google's.
 So I'm pretty happy with the overall results.
 However, I didn't use flexbox, which is apparently the hottest thing to use.
-So I will commit this initial version with no CSS and then I will learn how to properly use the flexbox and I'll push that version later on.
+So I will commit this initial version with no flexbox and then I will learn how to properly use the flexbox and I'll push that version later on.

 Let's see how that goes...